liat-s/radar_occupancy_grid/README.md

 # radar_occupancy_grid
-code for the paper: "Road Scene Understanding by Occupancy Grid Learning from Sparse Radar Clusters using Semantic Segmentation".
+Code for the paper: "Road Scene Understanding by Occupancy Grid Learning from Sparse Radar Clusters using Semantic Segmentation".
 Will be uploaded soon.